 Taiwanese artist Fan Yanting creates ceramic art that feels human.
 His pottery wares—etched with faces and given endearing backstories—are as expressive as they are functional.
 Though the stories are often just composed of single lines of text, they conjure vivid imagery of relatable people: the face on a flower vase belongs to a stern but kind-hearted school principal, a trio of coffee mugs represent three quarrelsome brothers, while a hungry daydreamer is perched at the edge of a dessert tray.

 Faces have long fascinated Fan.
 Sometimes a stranger may look inexplicably familiar, in a way that makes others feel at ease.
 It’s not always rational or grounded in reality.
 “When people see different faces, they project their own ideas onto them,” he says.
 “Maybe a face will remind someone of an old friend, a family member, or the coffee shop owner down the street.
 By leading viewers to experience everyday items that have different faces, I hope to explore this phenomenon in my work.”

 Fan has never received any formal art training.
 In fact, he’s only worked with ceramics for a year.
 But this inexperience has proven to be a virtue—through an approach that’s more intuitive than technical, he creates work that trades the over-polished presentation of fine art for something free and unassuming.
 “I empty my mind when I’m sculpting the human faces,” he says.
 “I might plan the pottery shape and maybe where I’d like to position the face, but I don’t start with specific character designs in mind.”

 Though more modern techniques exist, Fan insists on hand sculpting, a technique that relies only on the artist’s two hands.
 It’s a process that often yields uneven edges and dimpled textures.
-But these imperfections, left as they are, lend his art an extra human touch—much like people, these imperfections are part of what makes each of his creations so unique.
+But these imperfections, left as they are, lend his art an extra human touch—much like people, the imperfections are part of what makes them so unique.